Janecjy/Darwin/README.md

 ## Quick Start

-1. Download the models and the test traces.
+1. Download the models and the test traces (used to generate figure 4a in the paper).

 ```
 mkdir -p $WORK_DIR/data